 The amount of ACP costs reimbursed to a VR agency is calculated based on the cost formula selected annually by the VR agency.
 The VR cost formula is used to determine a set monthly ACP amount to reimburse the agency for every month of the beneficiary's VR payment period for each fiscal year.

-For example, using the net payment period of 09/2011-12/2015, here's how to calculate the ACP (keep in mind that each VR has its own approved ACP amount for each fiscal year).
+Here is an example using the net payment period of 09/2011-12/2015 to calculate the ACP (keep in mind that each VR has its own approved ACP amount for each fiscal year).